microsoft/pxt-common-packages/libs/game/docs/reference/sprites/create.md

 ```sig
 sprites.create(null)
 ```

 Sprites provide all the operations to move and animate images.
 Your sprites can detect collisions and overlaps with other objects.
 Initially, sprites have a position in the middle of screen and have no motion.
 You set the location and movement of a sprite in your code.
+Sprites are associated with a **kind** so that they can be identifed as part of group or type, such as ``Player`` and ``Enemy``.

 ## Parameters

 * **img**: an [image](/types/image) to create a sprite for.
-* **kind**: an optional type for the sprite to create - ``Player``, ``Enemy``, etc.
+* **kind**: the type of sprite to create.There are default sprite kinds already defined like - ``Player``, ``Enemy``, ``Food``, etc. You can add your own kind to the `SpriteKind` group (namespace) also.

 ## Returns